GLS homogenization tilde map: General theorems

 Then, there exists a subword $u_4$ in which the longest word $w_0$ can be expressed as $w_0=u_1u_2u_3u_4$.
 One way to construct $u_4$ is to take $s_1...s_n$, together with a reduced word consisting of $j_2-1$ reduced subwords each of length $n-j_2$, followed by a reduced word consisting $j_2-j_1$ reduced subwords each of length $j_1$.
 In particular, we may choose $u_4$ to be

 In fact, this $u_4$ generates $N_K$ and it is of length $n+(n-j_2)(j_2-1)+j_1(j_2-j_1)$.\\

-Obviously, one now can use Theorem \ref{main} and follow the procedure of Example \ref{explicit type A} to get the general picture of how the cluster algebra $\widehat{\mathcal{A}}$ is constructed generally from a $2$-step parabolic subgroup, that is, a parabolic subgroup $P_K^-$ with $|J|=2$.
+Obviously, one now can use the fact that the generalized minor is a flag minor in type $A$ and use the Plucker relation.
+Then, follow the procedure of Example 10.3 of \cite{GLS} to get the general picture of how the cluster algebra $\widehat{\mathcal{A}}$ is constructed generally from a $2$-step parabolic subgroup, that is, a parabolic subgroup $P_K^-$ with $|J|=2$.
 Let $M:=n+(n-j_2)(j_2-1)$ and

 It is not hard to see that $s(i_k)=\infty$ if and only if $k \in A$.
-Thus, by Remark \ref{Cell cluster}, these $k$'s are exactly the indexes of the frozen variables of the desired initial seed of $\mathcal{A}=\CC[N_K]$, while the other indexes are the ones of the mutable variables.
+Thus, by Definition \ref{Cell cluster}, these $k$'s are exactly the indexes of the frozen variables of the desired initial seed of $\mathcal{A}=\CC[N_K]$, while the other indexes are the ones of the mutable variables.
 More concretely, the frozen variables are